openmc-dev/openmc/docs/source/devguide/styleguide.rst

 ``.clang-format`` file that can be used to automatically apply a consistent format.
 The easiest way to use clang-format is to run ``tools/dev/install-commit-hooks.sh`` to install a post-commit hook that gets executed each time a commit is made.
+Note that this script requires that you already have clang-format installed.
 In addition, you may want to configure your editor/IDE to automatically runs clang-format using the ``.clang-format`` file whenever a file is saved.
 For example, `Visual Studio Code
 <https://code.visualstudio.com/docs/cpp/cpp-ide#_code-formatting>`_ includes